gmarpons/Crisp/README.md

 Crisp rules are written in Prolog.
 A high-level declarative DSL to easily write new rules is under development.
-It will be called CRISP, an acronym for *Coding Rules in Sugared Prolog*.
+It will be called CRISP, an acronym for *Coding Rules In Sugared Prolog*.

   [HICPP]:    http://www.codingstandard.com/
   [CERT-SCS]: http://www.cert.org/secure-coding/